top of page

 Step 5: Research potential companies

-The final step you must take is defining who you want to work for.
+The final step is defining who you want to work for.
 This answer will vary greatly depending on your values, strengths, interests, and experience.
-If money is the primary driver, the answer is simple.
-You will work for whoever will pay you the most.
+If money is the primary driver, the answer is simple: You will work for whoever pays you the most.

-Since most people are looking for more than just money from their job, it is beneficial to define criteria for the type of place that you want to work.
+Since most people are looking for more than just money from their jobs, it is beneficial to define criteria for the type of place that you want to work in.
 Do you like a lot of structure?
 Then a government job might be ideal for you.
 Do you like working on a lot of new and different tasks?
-Then, a start-up or small business might be perfect for you.
+A start-up or small business might be perfect for you.

-The type of work that you do can vary significantly based on the industry, company, and even location in which you work.
-The clearer you define what you want, the closer you will find your ideal job.
+The type of work you do can vary significantly depending on the industry, company, and even location in which you work.
+The clearer you define what you want, the closer you will be to finding your ideal job.

 Questions to ask yourself?